imtayadeway/imtayadeway.github.io/_drafts/2018-02-17-getting-clojure-review.md

-can confidently say that if, like myself, you are self taught, or don't come from a "traditional" background, perhaps Ruby or a similar dynamic language is your bread and butter but you are trying to expand your knowledge, if you need materials that focus on the learner and building up understanding in a more structured way, *Getting Clojure* gets my highest possible recommendation.
+can confidently say that if, like myself, you are self taught, or don't come from a "traditional" background, perhaps Ruby or a similar dynamic language is your bread and butter but you are trying to expand your horizons, if you need materials that focus on the learner and building up understanding in a more structured way, *Getting Clojure* gets my highest possible recommendation.